nishant304/instamojo-android-sdk/Readme.md

 Find the integration documentation for SDK v1.2.6 using DevsupportAI [here](https://docs.instamojo.com/v1.1/page/devsupport-ai-android-integration).

 ## I have queries regarding the SDK Integration
-If you still have doubts pertaining to SDK integration, please send a mail to our support id: [support@instamojo.com](mailto:support@instamojo.com).
+If you still have queries regarding SDK integration, please send a mail to our support id: [support@instamojo.com](mailto:support@instamojo.com).
 We will respond ASAP.